rulanugrh/cressida/README.md

 ![banner](.github/thumb.png)

 ## Description
 Cressida about a project, where this project create API service transporter.
 In this project has implementation opentelemetry for tracing endpoint / function and collect some metric ( gauge, summary, histogram ) per endpoint.
-This project use golang with [gorilla](https://github.com/gorilla/mux) for route HTTP endpoint
+This project use golang with [gorilla](https://github.com/gorilla/mux) for route HTTP endpoint.
+Go to `http://[ip]:[port]/docs/` for detail documentation API

 ## Requirements
 - [Go](https://golang.org/) 1.18 or higher